QuickTapSurvey/api-samples/README.md

 Dates must be in the following format: **2014-09-09 17:25:34 -0400**

+For all the of the sample code, you must update the username, password and API key values to your own values.

 More [detailed documentation](http://support.quicktapsurvey.com/support/solutions/159751) on the QuickTapSurvey API can be found [here](http://support.quicktapsurvey.com/support/solutions/159751)

 ## Feedback
 If you have feedback, suggestions or comments on the API, please [contact us](mailto:support@quicktapsurvey.com) anytime.

 # PHP
-The php helper scripts require the php curl binding of the cURL C library, libcurl.
+To use the PHP sample code, modify the api.php file to set your own username, password and API key.
+The PHP helper scripts require the PHP curl binding of the cURL C library, libcurl.
 In many cases, this may already be installed with your php installation.
 See [here](http://php.net/manual/en/book.curl.php) for more details.
 To run the sample code, enter the following command in the location where your helper scripts reside: